SoftwareAG/c8y-docs/content/edge/usage-bundle/connecting-cloud.md

 Record the allocated port number.
 This port number will be used to connect to the VNC server on your Edge device.

 **Info:** You can also get the allocated port number from */opt/c8y/utilities/vnc-display-mapping* file.
 In this file, you will find the VNC display number allocated for each user.
-Then the port number would be the sum of 5900 and the VNC display number.
 For example, admin:1.
 You must add 5900 to the number associated with the user.
 In this example, the port number for the user **admin** is 5901.

 #### Step 3: Connecting to the Edge device using VNC